Our 7 Pure Promise Initiatives

 Fan Engagement

-6.1 Motivating and engaging fans in initiatives under the headlines of (1) Water, (2) Food and beverages, (3) Transportation, (4) Reuse and recycling and (5) Waste
+6.1 Motivating and engaging fans through Pure Facts under the headlines of (1) Water, (2) Food and beverages, (3) Transportation, (4) Reuse and recycling and (5) Waste.

-6.2 Mini-guide to the responsible fan spread via e-mail, social media and a landing page
+6.2 Mini-guide to the responsible fan spread via e-mail, social media and the digital hub.

-6.3 Area in the fanzone with games, competitions, education and data collection under the theme of sustainability
+6.3 Activities and side events with games, competitions, education and data collection under the theme of sustainability and Pure Facts.

-6.5 Campaign on social media about sustainability within the sustainability concept
+6.4 Campaign on social media about sustainability and Pure Facts.

 • 7